 You can follow graduation across social media and take part by tagging your photographs with #brightonforever and @uniofbrighton to share your best moments with us.

 Student support package

-Are you due to attend a graduation ceremony this summer but are concerned about the cost of the event?
+Are you due to attend a graduation ceremony this winter but are concerned about the cost of the event?